Nsayre/nds-docs/guides/Git.rst

 Setup
 ^^^^^
 Git has configuration at the system, user, and repository level.
-It is necessary to configure your username and email because this information will be tied to your commit history.
+Initially it is necessary to configure your username and email because this information will be tied to your commit history.

 .. code-block:: text